tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

   - did you and mom carefully plan how to raise us, or did you improvise?
   - if you could change one thing about me what would it be?
   - what do you remember about my character as a young child?
+  - what's your favorite song of all time?
+  - what or who does it remind you of?
+  - what's the best time of life for a man/woman?

 - what is something (an event) from your childhood that has affected you the most?